spfrommer/torchexplorer/README.md

 sudo apt-get install libgraphviz-dev graphviz pip install torchexplorer
 ```
 For Mac, `brew install graphviz` should suffice.
+If the `pygraphviz` wheel build fails because it can't find `Python.h`, you must install the python header files as described [here](https://stackoverflow.com/a/22077790/4864247).

 ## User interface